 A 2009 graduate of Vanderbilt University Law School, I worked with Hogan Lovells as a summer associate before joining the Washington, D.C. office in 2010.
 Prior to joining Hogan Lovells as an associate, I spent a year clerking for The Honorable Gilbert S. Merritt of the United States Court of Appeals for the Sixth Circuit.
 Before law school, I worked as a reading teacher at Thomas Edison Middle School, a Title I school in Houston.

-I have a demonstrated commitment to pro bono and public interest litigation and currently serve as the full-time senior associate for the U.S. Pro Bono practice.
-In this capacity, I work alongside the pro bono partner and a team of junior associate rotators and legal professionals to support our U.S. offices’ pro bono efforts.
-Prior to this position, I was a member of the Litigation practice and will return to that group after my pro bono rotation is complete.
+I have a demonstrated commitment to pro bono and public interest litigation and served as the full-time senior associate for the U.S. Pro Bono practice.
+In this capacity, I worked alongside the pro bono partner and a team of junior associate rotators and legal professionals to support our U.S. offices’ pro bono efforts.
+Having completed my rotations, I have returned to the Litigation practice I was a member of prior to starting my rotation.